RWS/ISHBootstrap/README.md

 # ISHBootstrap
-Bootstrapper for [SDL Knowledge Center](https://sdl.com/xml) Content Manager deployments
+Bootstrapper for deployments of [SDL Tridion Docs](https://sdl.com/xml) Content Manager (Knowledge Center Content Manager, LiveContent Architect, Trisoft InfoShare)

 # Description

-For those who don't like repetitive tasks, this repository is all about automating the deployment of [SDL Knowledge Center](sdl.com/xml) Content Manager.
+For those who don't like repetitive tasks, this repository is all about automating the deployment of [SDL Tridion Docs](https://sdl.com/xml) Content Manager.
-[SDL Knowledge Center](sdl.com/xml) Content Manager is also known as with historical names ~~Trisoft~~, ~~InfoShare~~ or as we recently established **ISH**.
+[SDL Tridion Docs](https://sdl.com/xml) Content Manager is also known under its historical product names Knowledge Center Content Manager, LiveContent Architect, Trisoft InfoShare.

-I initially started this codebase as my own internal automation for a lab that I use to experiment with [ISHDeploy](https://sarafian.github.io/tags/#ISHDeploy).
-This repository is a port of that code base combined with some effort to improve it.
+ISHBootstrap gives you the ability to bootstrap a clean Windows Server (bare metal, virtualized, cloud) and turn it into a fully operational Content Manager (ISH) deployment.
+The bootstrapping can be executed locally or against a remote server using Windows remoting.
+The supported operating systems are Windows Server 2012R2, 2016, 2019.

+[How to use the repository (Examples)](Tutorials/How%20to%20use%20the%20repository%20(Examples).md) showcases how the complete process could look like, driven by a json file.
+But keep in mind that this is just an example.

+[How to use the repository (Builders)](Tutorials/How%20to%20use%20the%20repository%20(Builders).md) explains how to use the 'builders' to build artifacts such as Amazon Web Services (AWS) EC2 AMI or Hyper-V Vagrant boxes.

 # Goal
 With the ISHBootstrapper the following flow gets automated for a clean/default Windows Server 2016 installation

 1. Enable and configure the **WinRM** (Windows Remoting) for secure connections and `CredSSP`
-1. Install Content Manager prerequisites as described in the [documentation](https://docs.sdl.com/LiveContent/web/pub.xql?action=home&pub=SDL%20Knowledge%20Center%20full%20documentation-v3&lang=en-US)
+1. Install Content Manager prerequisites as described in the [documentation](https://docs.sdl.com/LiveContent/), under the section 'SDL Tridion Docs'.
 1. Copy the deliverable of the Content Manager CD
 1. Install Content Manager.
 One or more deployments.
-1. Execute [ISHDeploy](powershellgallery.com/packages/ISHDeploy/) based code as configuration scripts
+1. Execute [ISHDeploy](https://powershellgallery.com/packages/ISHDeploy/) based code as configuration scripts

 Do all of the above with minimum manual actions and all should work locally and remotely.
 At the end the dream goal is to execute a seamless update of a Content Manager deployments